Co-written: by Shannon Osztonits

-Located within minutes of Khao Yai National Park, the Hobbit House (Baan Suan Noi) will surely make your holiday one you’ll never forget.
+Located about 1 hour away from Khao Yai National Park, the Hobbit House (Baan Suan Noi) will surely make your holiday one you’ll never forget.

 One of the best things about this resort are the rooms themselves.
 Each have been built and decorated to replicate the Hobbiton village portrayed in Lord of the Rings films.

 You will feel like you’re sleeping on a movie set while staying at this Khao Yai resort!

 Not only will you get to stay in these awesome rooms, you’ll also have the opportunity to dress up like a movie character or climb up to the watch tower.
 Ever watched The Hobbit: The Desolation of Smaug?
 There you may defend the resort with a bow and arrow, just like Bard the Bowman!
 (Or at least get some awesome pictures! :p)